 Depending on where you will be moving, documentation might vary.
-For some countries you might be required to obtain a work visa, while for others, you can relocate with your passport alone.
-It’s important to look into the subject with attention, and find out about all the paperwork that will be demanded from your part.
+For some countries, you might be required to obtain a work visa, while for others, you can relocate with your passport alone.
+It’s important to look into the subject with attention and find out about all the paperwork that will be demanded from your part.

 From taxes and insurance to work permits, you should tackle every document as early as possible, because getting everything sorted in this department might take a while, and you probably don’t want to delay your departure, just because you are dealing with some inconveniences here.

-Besides getting the necessary check ups and immunizations, you should also ask your healthcare provider to give you all your medical records, because you might find yourself in the situation of needing them at some point in the future.
+Besides getting the necessary check-ups and immunizations, you should also ask your healthcare provider to give you all your medical records, because you might find yourself in the situation of needing them at some point in the future.
 You also need to find out how the entire medical system is handled in the said country and discover if your new job abroad will cover you for any emergencies that might appear in this department.

 Some countries might not provide free healthcare for foreigners, so until you have things properly figured out, you should be prepared with the right travel insurance policy, just to keep yourself protected against unpleasant incidents.

-5) Look into the local culture
+5. Look into the Local Culture

-It might take a while until you can actually get used to your new living arrangements, but to make the transition easier to cope with, you should do your homework and look into the local culture.
-It’s important to know what to expect, and in order to blend in easily, make friends and start building your life in the new country you will be living in, being familiar with the culture there is necessary.
+It might take a while until you can get used to your new living arrangements, but to make the transition easier to cope with, you should do your homework and look into the local culture.
+It’s important to know what to expect, and to blend in easily, make friends and start building your life in the new country you will be living in, being familiar with the culture there is necessary.